 MARSCH is looking to still offer its members new information especially since we are all social distancing.
-We are trying to be able to still connect as a group and are actually going to offer Zoom mtgs for each region.
+We are trying to be able to connect as a group and are offering Zoom meetings for each region.

 Senior Housing and Care Resources Use Senior Housing Net resources and tools to navigate the work of senior housing and care.
 From in-home care providers to assisted living communities, you'll find answers to your senior care questions.